HL7/US-Core/source/pages/_includes/get-all-allergy-provenance-good-health.md

 **Request:**

-Get “all allergies” for a patient and all corresponding Provenance records..
+Get “all allergies” for a patient and all corresponding Provenance records.

     GET [base]/AllergyIntolerance?patient=12345&_revinclude=Provenance:target